MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/site-server-high-availability.md

 <!--1128774-->

+Historically, you could add redundancy to most of the roles in Configuration Manager by having multiple instances of these roles in your environment.
+Except for the site server itself.
 Starting in Configuration Manager version 1806, high availability for the site server role is a Configuration Manager-based solution to install an additional site server in *passive* mode.
+Version 1810 adds hierarchy support, so central administration sites and child primary sites can also have an additional site server in passive mode.
+The site server in passive mode can be on-premises or cloud-based in Azure.

+This feature brings the following benefits
+- Redundancy and high availability to the site server role
+- More easily change the hardware or OS of the site server
+- More easily move your site server to Azure IaaS

 The site server in passive mode is in addition to your existing site server that is in *active* mode.
 A site server in passive mode is available for immediate use, when needed.
 Include this additional site server as part of your overall design for making the Configuration Manager service [highly available](/sccm/core/servers/deploy/configure/high-availability-options).

 A site server in passive mode:
 - Uses the same site database as your site server in active mode.